jyothika-aiml/sdn-broadcast-traffic-control/README.md

 ## Conclusion

-This project demonstrates a practical approach to controlling broadcast traffic in Software Defined Networking using a Ryu controller.
-Broadcast packets are detected and filtered at the controller level to prevent unnecessary flooding.
+This project demonstrates a practical approach to broadcast traffic filtering in Software Defined Networking using a Ryu controller.
+Broadcast packets are detected and restricted at the controller level to prevent unnecessary flooding.
 The system ensures efficient network operation while maintaining normal communication between hosts, highlighting the effectiveness of SDN in dynamic traffic management.

 ---